afanng24/Election_Analysis/README.md

 ### PyPoll Challenge
 ![PyPollChallange2](https://user-images.githubusercontent.com/82983000/117486056-26908680-af37-11eb-8a41-db99d2696e09.png)
 ### 3: Extract the county name from each row.
-Inserting county_name from the file, note that it is important to do this under the for - in row just like the candidate_name above this line.
+Inserting county_name from the file, note that it is important to do this under the FOR - IN line just like the candidate_name above this line.
 The excel file has the name of each county in the second row so since it starts with 0 the county names would be under [1].
 ### PyPoll Challenge
 ![PyPollChallange3](https://user-images.githubusercontent.com/82983000/117486487-b6cecb80-af37-11eb-9b2f-9bc3c8c776c8.png)
 ### 4a - 4c: Write an if statement that checks that the county does not match any existing county in the county list.
 Add the existing county to the list of counties.
 Begin tracking the county's vote count.